enebular/docs/en/Deploy/ShareInfoMotion/index.md

 ### GraphContext

-A graph context binds graphs and components.
+A graphContext binds graphs and components.

 Before we crate graphs and componets we need to set up a graphContext.